Wenlin-Chen/DiGS/README.md

 </div>

 This is the official PyTorch implementation of `Diffusive Gibbs Sampler (DiGS)`, proposed in the paper _Diffusive Gibbs Sampling_.
-Please read our paper [[arXiv](https://arxiv.org/abs/2402.03008)] for detailed descriptions of the proposed ADKF-IFT method.
+Please read our paper [[arXiv](https://arxiv.org/abs/2402.03008)] for detailed descriptions of the proposed DiGS method.

 If you find our paper, code, and/or raw result data useful for your research, please consider citing our paper: